Respiratory epithelium

-Respiratory epithelium, or airway epithelium, is a type of ciliated columnar epithelium found lining most of the respiratory tract as respiratory mucosa, where it serves to moisten and protect the airways.
+Respiratory epithelium, or airway epithelium, is ciliated pseudostratified columnar epithelium a type of columnar epithelium found lining most of the respiratory tract as respiratory mucosa, where it serves to moisten and protect the airways.
 It is not present in the vocal cords of the larynx, or the oropharynx and laryngopharynx, where instead the epithelium is stratified squamous.
 It also functions as a barrier to potential pathogens and foreign particles, preventing infection and tissue injury by the secretion of mucus and the action of mucociliary clearance.

 Structure

 The respiratory epithelium lining the upper respiratory airways is classified as ciliated pseudostratified columnar epithelium.
 This designation is due to the arrangement of the multiple cell types composing the respiratory epithelium.
 While all cells make contact with the basement membrane and are, therefore, a single layer of cells, their nuclei are not aligned in the same plane.
 Hence, it appears as though several layers of cells are present and the epithelium is called pseudostratified (falsely layered).
 The respiratory mucosa transitions to simple ciliated cuboidal epithelium and finally to simple squamous epithelium in the alveolar ducts and alveoli.